 Consider the ring when viewed as a -module (i.e., an abelian group).
 Even though is a subring of , we cannot extend the -module structure on to a -module structure.
 Why not?
 Suppose we would, and consider the action of on the integer .
 There would need to be an integer such that .
 Since our -action is supposed to extend our -action, it would follow that in , where here denotes the usual[2]-action, i.e., .
 Since there is no integer such that , we reach a contradiction.

-Can we try to do the next best thing, which is to embed the original -module as an -submodule of a larger -module that also has the structure of an -module (extending the action of )?
-Sadly this is also no (at least in general) as the next example illustrates.
+If we can't expect to extend the -action on to an -action on , what's the next best thing we could hope?
+Perhaps we can embed the original -module as an -submodule of a larger -module that also has the structure of an -module (extending the action of ).

 Second frustrating example